HOUSING

 Once approved, the factory would build, ship, and certify that construction standards and inspection requirements for prebuilt housing modules, have been meet.
 Only local inspections would be needed to verify that the assembly of the prebuilt housing modules and site-specific issues were done correctly.
 Site-specific issues include such things as foundations, water, and sewer hookups.

-If community’s permit micro-apartments to be built as part of larger projects and the negative income tax proposal is adopted, no American should ever need to be homeless for economic reasons.
-All Americans would always have enough income to afford one of these micro-apartments.
-In addition, governments should not have to allocate funds to build these units since the rent charged should be enough to warrant commercial investments in them.
+If enough communities voluntarily adopted the CSS housing plan, different kinds of high-quality housing may be built faster and at significantly lower costs.
+Additionally, if community’s permit micro-apartments or very small homes and the negative income tax proposal is adopted, all Americans should have enough income to afford to rent one of these smaller units.
+Governments should not have to allocate funds to build these smaller units since the rent charged should be enough to warrant commercial investments in them.
+This means that no American should ever need to be homeless for economic reasons.